Understanding JSON Web Token (JWT)

 "exp": 1759147378

-is the expiration time.
-If the issuer does not match or the token is expired, the JWT is invalid.
+}Here, the Payload saves user_id and permissions.
+The iss field is the issuer labuladong.online. iat and exp are the issue and expire times.
+If the issuer does not match, or the token is expired, the JWT is not valid.

 Signature

-The Signature is the core part of JWT.
-It ensures the integrity and authenticity of the JWT.
+The Signature is the core of JWT.
+It keeps the JWT safe from tampering.

 Verify JWT Token